 How do I apply to be the Manager or Coach of a GVSLL team?

-If you would like to volunteer as a Manager or Coach, you need to submit a GVSLL Manager/Coach Application and the Volunteer Application required by Little League International.
+If you would like to volunteer as a Manager or Coach, you need to submit a GVSLL Manager/Coach Application and the Volunteer Application (found on the website) required by Little League International.
 Also, when you register your child you will be given the opportunity to indicate if you are interested in volunteering as a Manager, Coach, Team Mom, Team Dad, or Umpire.
 Managers are chosen by the GVSLL Board of Directors.
 Managers take responsibility for the team, draft the players, and act as the Head Coach.
 After the team is drafted, the Manager will recruit Coaches from the team parents.
 The Manager will receive your registration form, so if you have indicated an interest in helping to coach, the Manager will have that information.

 Do you do background checks on volunteers?

-Every local Little League is required by Little League International to perform a background check on all volunteers who will be working directly with the players (Board Members, Managers, Coaches, Team Moms, parents who help out at practices, etc.) Specifically, we are required to verify that volunteers have not been convicted of, or pled guilty to any offense against a minor.
+Every local Little League is required by Little League International to perform a background check on all volunteers who will be working directly with the players (Board Members, Managers, Coaches, Team Parents, parents who help out at practices, etc.) Specifically, we are required to verify that volunteers have not been convicted of, or pled guilty to any offense against a minor.
 All volunteers are required to submit a Volunteer Application.
 A list of cleared volunteers is compiled.
 Only cleared volunteers are permitted to interact with the players during games or practices.
 We do NOT do background checks on parents signed up for mandatory volunteer shifts such as working in the Concession Stand or at the Field Work Days.
 If there is any chance you will be helping out with the team, please submit this application.